-The Delores Barr Weaver Therapeutic Equestrian Center is the only urban equestrian center offering therapeutic horseback riding and equine-assisted activities in Jacksonville.
-It houses five horses in the welcoming Dorothy and Lee Thomas Equestrian Barn, with an adjacent viewing area for parents and siblings under a sprawling live oak.
+The Delores Barr Weaver Therapeutic Equestrian Center offers therapeutic horseback riding and equine-assisted activities, just 10 minutes from downtown Jacksonville.
+It houses four horses in the welcoming Dorothy and Lee Thomas Equestrian Barn, with an adjacent viewing area for parents and siblings under a sprawling live oak.

 Equine therapy helps children and adults with intellectual and developmental differences (IDD) reach their full potential by improving confidence, flexibility, balance, posture and muscle strength as well as psychological, cognitive, behavioral, social, and communication skills.

 Therapeutic Riding lessons are equestrian skill-based lessons for children and adults with IDD to help them reach their full potential.
 The focus of the lessons is skill development and progression while improving the rider’s physical, cognitive, emotional and/or social skills.
-Taught by a certified therapeutic riding instructor, and assisted by volunteers, the lessons offered are group, semi-private or private and are 45 minutes to 1 hour long.
-As much as possible, the riders participate in pre-mounted and post-mounted horse care.
-Scheduling available in March 2020.
+Taught by a therapeutic riding instructor, and assisted by volunteers, the private lessons are 1 hour long.
+As much as possible, the riders participate in pre-mounted and post-mounted horse care. students and community-based riders.

 Groundwork Activity lessons are designed to focus on equestrian skills, such as horse care, grooming, leading, lunging or long-lining.
 Sometimes called “unmounted lessons,” groundwork does not involve riding the horse, but rather seeks to further the student’s physical, cognitive, emotional and/or social development while he or she interacts with the horses on the ground.
 Students who participate in our groundwork programs find them engaging and rewarding, often naming increased confidence and developing a special bond with the horse as key benefits.
 Groundwork is also great exercise!
-Taught by a certified therapeutic riding instructor, and assisted by trained volunteers, the lessons offered are group, semi-private or private and are 45 minutes to 1 hour long.
-Scheduling available in March 2020.
+Groundwork activities are available during the school hours only for North Florida School of Special Education students.